univieCUBE/deepnog/doc/development/contributing.rst

 =======

 In `deepnog`, we aim for high code coverage.
-As of Feb 2020, roughly 94% of all code lines are visited at least once when running the complete test suite.
+As of Feb 2020, more than 95% of all code lines are visited at least once when running the complete test suite.
 This is primarily to ensure:

 * correctness of the code (to some extent) and